flux-iac/tofu-controller/docs/use-tf-controller/integration-with-terraform-enterprise-or-cloud.md

 ```

 ### Prepare an TFRC file
-TF-controller accepts an TFRC file in the HCL format.
+TF-Controller accepts an TFRC file in the HCL format.
 So you have to prepare `terraform.tfrc` file using contents from above.
 ```hcl
 credentials "tfe.dev.example.com" {
   token = "mXXXXXXXXX.atlasv1.ixXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"